stark-t/PAI/scripts/cluster/readme.md

 # Install the packages listed in requirements.txt file (located where yolov5 was installed)
 pip install -r ~/PAI/detectors/yolov5/requirements.txt

+# If you get a warning like:
+# WARNING: You are using pip version 21.1.3; however, version 22.1.2 is available.
+# Then upgrade pip with:
+pip install --upgrade pip

 # Deactivate virtual environment
 deactivate
 ```